nodejs/node/doc/api/assert.markdown

     Stability: 2 - Stable

-This module is used for writing assertion tests.
+This module is used so that Node.js can test itself.
 You can access it with `require('assert')`.
+However, it is recommended that you use a userland assertion library instead.

 ## assert.fail(actual, expected, message, operator)